-The New York restaurant scene in the last couple of years has witnessed a spate of spinoffs of restaurants that originated overseas.
+In the last couple of years, the New York restaurant scene has witnessed a spate of spinoffs of restaurants that originated overseas.
 In July 2017, Burger & Lobster, a London-based chain, set up its second New York outpost, while earlier this year Nusr-et, a Turkish steakhouse, established its thirteenth satellite in Manhattan’s Theater District.

 To the food: Herring “village style” emerges as six little open-faced sandwiches (your waiter quips they are Belarussian sushi), the foundation of which is a disk of potato, the starring ingredient a plump slab of briny Santa Bremor herring.
 The second and third stories of the four-story assemblage are occupied respectively by a slice of hard-cooked egg and another of cucumber.